hngprojects/site-audit-ai-be/app/features/scan/services/utils/PROMPT.md

 You are a website auditing expert.
-Given a list of URLs from a website, select the most important pages for a comprehensive website audit.
+Given a list of URLs from a website, select the {top_n} most important pages for a comprehensive website audit.

 IMPORTANT RULES:
 1. Select AT MOST {top_n} pages, but ONLY if that many exist